fethullahmisir/chat-java/README.md

 chat message over multicast as well.

-You should see in the logs of the leader, the first server you started, the  replication of the members view to the other servers like:
+You should see in the logs of the leader the  replication of the members view to the other servers like:

 ```